RyanFin/Game_Programming_Tutorials/README.md

     - An *iterator* is a value that identifies a particular element within a container (such as a vector list).
 They are not elements but are used to refer to them.
     - Analogous to a post-it note that can stick to an element within a container.
     - Once assigned to an element within a container, the iterator can be used to access or modify them.
     - A *const_iterator*, unlike an *iterator*, cannot modify the element to which it refers.
-The const_iterator has read-only access unlike its *iterator* counterpart, therefore it is much more limited, but safer to use when navigating around a vector.
+The const_iterator has read-only access unlike its *iterator* counterpart, therefore it is much more limited, but safer to use when navigating around a vector  .